google/go-cloud/internal/website/content/tutorials/guestbook.md

 gcloud auth login
 ```

-### Provision resources with Terraform
+### Provision resources

-You can now use [Terraform][], a tool for initializing cloud resources, to set
+You can now use Terraform, a tool for initializing cloud resources, to set
 up your project.

 ```shell